 Of course, when you’re staying for 3 days in Seville, you need a good, comfortable and central place to stay in Seville.
 I list a few options in different price ranges for you:

 Take your pick!
 Seville is full of cheap hostels and budget accommodation to sleep at.

 - Black Swan Hostel Seville.
-You’re typical bunk bed hostel with shared facilities.
-But what I liked about this hostel was her location right in the center, female only dorms, and each bed had its own closet.
+You’re a typical bunk bed hostel with shared facilities.
+But what I liked about this hostel was her location right in the center, female-only dorms, and each bed had its own closet.
 Book ahead as it fills up quickly!

 - Sevilla Kitsch Hostel Art, located close to the Alcázar gardens.
 This artsy hostel is full of vibrant creativeness.
 Check for prices here.